Children's nurses provide care and support to children and young people, and their families and carers

-As a children's nurse (or paediatric nurse) you'll play a key role in assessing the nursing needs of the child, taking into account their medical, social, cultural and family circumstances.
+As a children's nurse (or paediatric nurse), you'll play a key role in assessing the nursing needs of a child, taking into account their medical, social, cultural and family circumstances.

-Being able to communicate appropriately is vital for this role and you'll need to show empathy and sensitivity when speaking with the children and their parents or carers.
+Excellent communication skills are vital for this role, and you'll need to show empathy and sensitivity when speaking with children and their parents or carers.
 If you're working with young children, you'll also need to interpret their behaviour and reactions to assess them fully, as they won't be able to explain how they're feeling.

-You can deliver care in a variety of settings, such as hospitals, homes and in the community and will be part of a team made up of doctors, healthcare assistants, play staff, psychologists and social workers.
+Children's nursing is carried out in a variety of settings, such as hospitals, homes and in the community, and will be part of a multidisciplinary team with other healthcare professionals.

 Responsibilities

-• write reports and update records before completing a shift.
+• accurately update records and reports before completing a shift.

 Salary